ryonce/FIFA-Dataset/README.md

   - This model was very good but we could be even better with testing other models and tweaking to get an even higher outcome.
 I think a good stragety for our coaches and club owners is to do individual stats on players to see where they could fit into the different categories.
   - I would also like to provide analysis on the potential of a player.
 These statistics reflect current player data, so I would love to do another model on projections of player's career paths.
+  - Keep the data as current as possible to keep up with player's current play.
+Player's improve, stay the same or regress through the season, we need to monitor that and keep up to date data.
   - In the end, just like many sports, this data shows the top players are unique with their bodies and have a great feel for the game.
-Using the graph on salaries, this would be great to help pay players at the right time for the right amount!
+Using the graph on salaries, this would be great way to help pay players at the right time for the right amount!